 Sister Angela, from Donegal, Ireland, entered Maryknoll in 1957.
-She has an MA in theology from the University of San Francisco.
+She obtained a MA degree in Theology from the University of San Francisco.

-After about a year, she returned to Hawaii and the work she had begun at the high school.
-From Hawaii, she went to Majuro in the Marshall Islands, where she taught in the Catholic high school.
+After about a year, she returned to Hawaii and continued the work she had begun at the high school.
+From Hawaii, she went to Majuro in the Marshall Islands, where she taught at the Catholic high school.

-Sister Angela went to Coelemu, Chile, in 1985.
-She ministered to people who had suffered through years of civil unrest and violence in their country.
+In 1985, Sister Angela was missioned in Coelemu, Chile.
+She ministered to people who suffered through years of civil unrest and violence in their country.

-In 1996, Sister Angela went to Kenya, where she was involved in pastoral work.
-She returned to the United States in 2001 and was pastoral agent at St. Barbara’s Parish in Brooklyn, New York.
+In 1996, Sister Angela traveled to Kenya, where she was involved in pastoral work.
+She returned to the United States in 2001 and was a pastoral agent at St. Barbara’s Parish in Brooklyn, New York.
 She also worked in the Hispanic RCIA program and ministered to prisoners and their families.

-Sister Angela is currently in El Salvador, where she gives direct ministry to prison inmates, many of whom have no family.
+Sister Angela was assigned to El Salvador in 2010.
+There she gives direct ministry to prison inmates, many of whom have no family.
 She serves at some of El Salvador’s largest prisons, helping out with liturgical celebrations, support groups, and individual spiritual direction.